 - 3 tablespoons minced fresh parsley leaves

-- Additional homemade mayonnaise for serving (optional, see note above)
+- Additional homemade mayonnaise for serving (optional, see note)

 - 1 loaf rustic sourdough bread, thickly sliced, drizzled with olive oil, and broiled until heavily toasted